michellab/BioSimSpace/doc/source/guides/protocols.rst

 interoperable since it will only work on a different computer if the *same* simulation engine happens to be installed there.

-Another way to customise the existing protocols is to *override* the private ``_generate_config`` method in the classes for each of the simulation :ref:`processes <ref-Process>`.
-This could be done in your own Python module, which could be installed alongside BioSimSpace to provide an alternative interoperable implementation of the protocols.
+Another way to customise the existing protocols is to *override* the ``createConfig`` methods in the classes used for :data:`configuration file generation <BioSimSpace._Config>` for the molecular dynamics enegines.

 Writing protocols
 =================